evancz/TodoFRP/README.md

 # TodoFRP

-This is a basic todo list, written with FRP in Elm.
-It demonstrates how FRP and Elm can be used for more traditional web apps.
+This basic todo list demonstrates how FRP and Elm can make writing traditional web apps easier.

 ### Project Layout